-- 3. The design uses MMUART and I2C MSS peripherals.
-Select MM_UART_1, MSS_I2C_0, MSS_I2C_1 and uncheck all other peripherals (see Figure 8). - 4.
+3. The design uses MMUART and I2C MSS peripherals.
+Select MM_UART_1, MSS_I2C_0, MSS_I2C_1 and uncheck all other peripherals (refer to Figure 8).

 Click Next.
 Figure 11 on page 10 shows the System Builder- Clock Settings tab.
 Configure the System and Subsystem clocks in the Clocks page as listed in Table 2.